integrating-architecture/JamnServer/README.md

 Jamn is an **experimental**, lightweight **Java MicroServer** for textdata driven application communication with e.g. JSON/XML/HTML etc. based on a rudimentary HTTP compatibility.

-The Motivation and Goal of Jamn is to have a simple and independent way for ...
+The Motivation and Goal for Jamn is to provide a simple and independent way for ...
-* creating and using rich Browser Web-GUIs for local and remote apps
+* creating and using rich Browser Web-GUIs for local and remote Apps
-* having a universal Java Bridge for local and remote access
+* having a universal text based Java-Bridge for local and remote App access
-* the ability to use JavaScript and ShellScript for functionality
+* the ability to use JavaScript and ShellScript to extend/implement functionality
 * network capability without infrastructure software and usability without tools

 The implementation is designed for easy manageability and high degree of customizability.
 It has NO dependencies to any APIs or Libraries.
 It uses only standard Java SE functionality and is <a href="/org.isa.ipc.JamnServer/src/main/java/org/isa/ipc/JamnServer.java">implemented in ONE tiny class file.</a>